evanx/jsbin/hydratePromises/readme.md

             });
 ```

-which illustrates what `hydratePromises` does, but for a collection of promises together.
+which illustrates what `hydratePromises` does, but for a collection of promises.

 ### Demo